SmoothGNN: Smoothing-aware GNN for Unsupervised Node Anomaly Detection: Experiments

-We then compare SmoothGNN with self-supervised models NLGAD, GRADATE, PREM, ARISE, and TAM.
-Although self-supervised learning approaches can boost the performance of unsupervised frameworks, their high memory requirements and computational costs make them prohibitive for large datasets.
+We then compare SmoothGNN with self-supervised models, NLGAD, GRADATE, PREM, ARISE, and TAM.
+Although self-supervised models can boost the performance of unsupervised frameworks, their high memory requirements and computational costs make them prohibitive for large datasets.
 While NLGAD and PREM utilize sparse techniques to address these issues, they still cannot run on the two largest datasets.
-In comparison, SmoothGNN achieves an improvement of 14.95\% and 17.66\% in terms of AUC, and 8.44\% and 8.63\% in terms of Precision on average across 7 datasets, respectively.
-Besides, SmoothGNN also outperforms other models like GRADATE and ARISE by 18.41\% and 16.12\% in terms of AUC, and 10.28\% and 9.53\% in terms of Precision on average across 7 datasets, respectively.
+In comparison, SmoothGNN achieves an improvement of 14.95\% and 17.66\% in terms of AUC, and 8.44\% and 8.63\% in terms of AP on average across 7 datasets, respectively.
+Besides, SmoothGNN also outperforms GRADATE and ARISE by 18.41\% and 16.12\% in terms of AUC, and 10.28\% and 9.53\% in terms of AP on average across 7 datasets, respectively.
 In addition, TAM is the best rival in terms of performance, but its high memory usage and running time make it unable to run on large datasets.
-Across 6 datasets, SmoothGNN surpasses TAM by 8.49\% in terms of AUC and 4.35\% in terms of Precision on average.
+Across 6 datasets, SmoothGNN surpasses TAM by 8.49\% in terms of AUC and 4.35\% in terms of AP on average.

-Finally, we examine the results of other approaches RAND and VGOD.
-RAND represents a novel direction for unsupervised NAD tasks but fails to leverage more advanced graph properties, like smoothing patterns, to guide the learning process.
-As a result, SmoothGNN outperforms RAND by 20.01\% in terms of AUC, and 11.05\% in terms of Precision on average across 6 datasets.
-On the other hand, VGOD is the only competitor capable of running on all the datasets, demonstrating the benefits of combining feature reconstruction and novel measures.
-However, SmoothGNN leverages similar techniques more efficiently and effectively, surpassing VGOD by 14.66\% in terms of AUC and 7.28\% in terms of Precision on average across all datasets, with a 75x speed-up in running time.
+Finally, we examine the results of special models, RAND, VGOD and REC.
+RAND represents a novel direction for unsupervised NAD tasks but fails to leverage more advanced properties, such as smoothing patterns, to guide the learning process.
+As a result, SmoothGNN outperforms RAND by 20.01\% in terms of AUC, and 11.05\% in terms of AP on average across 6 datasets.
+On the other hand, VGOD and REC are the only two competitors capable of running on all the datasets, demonstrating the benefits of designing efficient measures for unsupervised NAD tasks.
+However, SmoothGNN leverages similar techniques with a novel measure more efficiently and effectively, surpassing VGOD and REC by 14.66\% and 19.82\% in terms of AUC, and 7.28\% and 6.72\% in terms of AP on average across all datasets, respectively.
+Moreover, with VGOD as the most efficient and effective competitor, our SmoothGNN outperforms it in all datasets with a 75x speed-up in running time, which demonstrates the usefulness of our framework.